 What is a Career?

-A career is all about building up skills through various employment opportunities, giving you the ability to move on to higher paying and more prestigious employment opportunities.
+A career is all about building up skills through various employment opportunities, giving you the ability to move on to higher paying and more prestigious ones.
 Careers provide a foundation of experiences that help fuel your professional life for many years.
-One benefit is the large amount of networking available throughout a career that can help lead to different jobs or better opportunities.
-Careers are more long-term and are about learning, gaining experience, building connections and putting yourself in the right position for promotions and raises.
-Also, careers tend to be more salary based, as opposed to hourly based like jobs.